Walter-Haynes/COGS/README.md

 ## 4. (Optional) Base Component Class

-Because GoCS allows inheritance in component classes, you can reduce the amount of boilerplate even further.
+Because COGS allows inheritance in component classes, you can reduce the amount of boilerplate even further.

 For example, you could create a `BaseInteractable` class from which `Grabbable` and `Highlightable` inherit.